mm6/InternetOfThingsCourse/Syllabus.md

 ### Assignments

-There will be two programming projects equally weighted (40%).
+There will be three programming projects equally weighted (40%).

 <!--
 You may replace the third project with a presentation on an IoT related topic.
 The presentation might demonstrate an interesting technology in action or might be a review of a published paper.